sobkyayoub1-afk/DC-10-modified-edition/README.md

-# DC-10-modified-edition
+DC-10 Modified Edition

-# FlightGear DC-10 Aircraft (Modified)  If you need the Octal450 DC-10 but it doesn't work for you, this is a modified version that should work properly.
-This aircraft is Quick Start
+FlightGear DC-10 Aircraft (Modified)

+This is a modified version of the Octal450 DC-10 aircraft for FlightGear.
+If the original Octal450 DC-10 doesn’t work for you, this version includes fixes for better compatibility.
+Note: This is a community-driven fix, not an official release.

+Quick Start

 Download the latest DC-10.zip from the Release tags.